owenrumney/blogbase/_posts/2019-01-23-creating-a-keytab-file.markdown

 categories: [SysAdmin]
 ---

-***NOTE: Creating a keytab file is easy enough but I have to refresh myself each time so I thought I would document it in a blog post.***
+{% include callout.html type="info" content="NOTE: Creating a keytab is easy this is just to remind me." %}

 ## Assumptions

 I'm assuming for anyone who is doing this that you have your `/etc/krb5.conf` in order and that isn't going to get in your way.

 One thing you're going to want to know is what your permitted and default `enctypes` and the realm are from this file.
 In my case I'm going to use `aes128-cts-hmac-sha1-96` and my realm is `DPE.INTERNAL`.

 ## Creating the keytab file

 To create the keytab file you're going to need `ktutil` (and a number of other `kxxxxxx` commands)

 **RHEL/Centos**

 ```
 sudo yum install krb5-workstation
 ```

 **Ubuntu**

 ```
 sudo apt-get install krb5-user
 ```